CSCfi/kielipankki-nlf-harvester/ansible/README.md

 ## Add robot SSH key to keyring

-Some of the actions on Puhti must be carried out as the robot user when provisioning.
+Some of the actions in the HPC environment must be carried out as the robot user when provisioning.
 To enable this, you must get the corresponding SSH key (see variable `hpc_robot_ssh_private_key_location`) and its password (see variable `hpc_robot_ssh_key_password_location`) from the password store.

 ## Run ansible playbook

 ```
-ansible-playbook -i inventories/dev-puhti harvesterPouta.yml --extra-vars initial_download=true
+ansible-playbook -i inventories/dev-roihu harvesterPouta.yml --extra-vars initial_download=true
 ```

 Adjust `initial_download` as needed (default is false for safe reprovisioning of the production environment).
 This can also be edited in the Airflow web GUI under variables.
 NB: The variable will not automatically flip to `false` when a collection is downloaded, allowing e.g. repeated full download testing or downloading different small collections from dev instances.